yanisat/yanisat.github.io/README.md

 # yanisat.github.io
-Pages site for Big Data, Visualization, and Society, Spring 2018
+This is Yanisa Techagumthorn's Github homepage for Big Data, Visualization, and Society at MIT, Spring 2018.